anfe67/EUROBIS-QC/lookupdb/IMPORT_WORMS.md

 * sqllitebrowser (worked for the smaller tables, **not for taxon**) **not satisfactory**
 * csvkit, which worked **fully** with the command:
 ```
-  * **csvsql --tabs --quoting=3 --db sqlite:///Wdatabase/EUROBIS_QC_LOOKUP_DB.db --no-constraints --insert taxon.txt**
+  csvsql --tabs --quoting=3 --db sqlite:///database/EUROBIS_QC_LOOKUP_DB.db --no-constraints --insert taxon.txt
 ```

-This file name needs to be the same as specified in ./resources/config.ini

-* The same type of command was repeated for the other two tables in the WORMS DwCA file provided

 The entire table was imported, resulting in the expected number of records.

+- The same type of command was repeated for the other two tables in the WORMS DwCA file provided
+- The file name (database/EUROBIS_QC_LOOKUP_DB.db=, in order to be used a lookup DB, needs to be specified in ./resources/config.ini

+**NOTE:**
+SQLite is a file based DB, which is efficient for small databases that can be stored in memory.
+This is the case for the WORMS db.
+SQLite is supported natively in Python by means of the **sqlite3** library.